szabta89/IncA/README.md

 ## Contact

 Feel free to get in touch if you would like to discuss about, contribute to, or simply use IncA.
-You can find all relevant contact information on the following website: [szabta89.github.io](szabta89.github.io).
+You can find all relevant contact information on [szabta89.github.io](https://szabta89.github.io).